mrknorman/git_and_github_tutorial/README.md

 # PXT102/202 Git and Github Workshop
-Demonstrators: Michael Anderson and Michael Norman
+Demonstrators: Joe Askey and Michael Norman

 This GitHub repository contains all the material for the "Git and Github Workshop".